MD2Korg/software.md2k.org/content/howto/mCerebrum/getting-started.md

 3)Files are named according to some metadata about each data stream within the system, making it easier to identify which stream(s) you are wanting to see.

-For more information abou the data exporter, please see https://github.com/MD2Korg/DataExporter.
+For more information about the data exporter, please see https://github.com/MD2Korg/DataExporter.

-You may use MATLAB or your preferred software environment to analyze your data.
+You may use MATLAB or your preferred environment to analyze your data.